-a.
-Tenderers should note that all aircraft that are required to carry passengers must be capable of doing so as a Charter under day Visual Flight Rules (VFR) operation.
+- a.
+Tenderers should note that all aircraft that are required to carry passengers must be capable of doing so as a Charter under day Visual Flight Rules (VFR) operation. - b.

-- b.
 Tenderers for Services that require carriage of passengers must provide a Passenger Carrying Capability (PCC) number as defined in NAFC Standard PR-003. - c.
 Tenderers must also specify any limitations that could impact on the ability to carry the maximum number of passengers possible in any tendered aircraft. - d.
-Australian civil aviation legislation and regulations (including definitions) around passenger carrying operations are likely to change in the near future.
+Australian civil aviation legislation and regulations (including definitions) around passenger carrying operations may change during the course of the Contract Period.
 For the purposes of this Invitation to Tender, 'Charter' means the rules applied at any time are those applicable to an air transport operation for the non-scheduled carriage of passengers for hire or reward (by small or large aircraft, as applicable, in what is likely to become CASR Part 135 and CASR Part 121 respectively).
-These aircraft and operator standards will apply even if the operation is actually conducted as what is currently known as Aerial Work in Australia's civil aviation legislation and regulations. - e.
-In other words, aircraft required to carry passengers must have a Standard Certificate of Airworthiness and the AOC holder must have the necessary CASA authorisations for an air transport operation for the non-scheduled carriage of passengers for hire or reward. - f.
+These aircraft and operator standards will apply even if the operation is actually conducted as what is currently known as Aerial Work in Australia's civil aviation legislation and regulations.

+- e.
+In other words, any aircraft required to carry passengers must have a Standard Certificate of Airworthiness and the AOC holder must have the necessary CASA authorisations, as are applicable at the time, for an air transport operation for the non-scheduled carriage of passengers for hire or reward. - f.
 For Rotary Wing aircraft that are required to hold a Limited (Restricted Category) Certificate of Airworthiness in Firebombing configuration, a Limited Certificate will normally be acceptable provided that the aircraft also has an appropriate Standard Certificate of Airworthiness for its normal configuration. - g.
 For Passenger carrying operations that are not conducted as a Charter operation (e.g. Fire Spotting is currently defined as Aerial Work) then all Charter standards or requirements that can still practically be met for that particular operation are required to be met. - h.
 Where the carriage of passengers for a Service is listed in Appendix 1 as "Optional", tenderers may propose solutions that are capable of carrying passengers or may propose solutions that are not capable of meeting the requirements of the Specimen Contract for carriage of passengers.
-Should the solution that is capable of carrying passengers ultimately be accepted, then the requirement for the carriage of passengers will be included in the resultant Contract.
+Should the solution that is capable of carrying passengers ultimately be accepted, then the requirement for the carriage of passengers will be included in the resultant Contract. - i.
+For Type 2 Rotary Wing passenger carrying aircraft, the aircraft is required to be fitted with a minimum of one "grab" handle fitted near to both the left-hand and right-hand rear doorways to facilitate the safe loading and unloading of passengers.